 Our Outreach Program

 The Outreach Program is held at local middle schools.
-John XXIII staff members facilitate the outreach sessions during school hours.
-Topics are based on the need of the school.
-The school counselors identify social barriers faced by their students to make sure the outreach topic fits their needs.
-John XXIII staff members then facilitate five to six week sessions, where they address these barriers.
-The goal of the outreach program is to support students in becoming stronger leaders to make wise life decisions.
+John XXIII staff members facilitate the Outreach sessions during school hours.
+Topics are based on the needs of the school.
+School counselors identify social barriers faced by their students to make sure the Outreach topic fits their needs.
+John XXIII staff members then facilitate five-to-six-week sessions, in which these barriers to success are addressed.
+The goal of the Outreach program is to support students in becoming stronger leaders in planning for their future success.

 By empowering students to overcome social barriers, we enable them to perform better in school and gain confidence in who they are.

-Restorative Justice: This group meets for 5-6 weeks and focuses on how to identify and handle emotions with positive empowerment and forgiveness.
-Topics include: identifying emotions and triggers, calming emotions and techniques for resolving conflict.
-Group consists of 3-4 students.
+Justice 2020: This group of 3-4 students focuses on how to identify and handle emotions with positive empowerment and forgiveness.
+Topics include: processing the current events of social unrest, identifying emotions and triggers, calming emotions and techniques for resolving conflict.

-Crossing the Bridge-Transitioning to High School: This group meets for 5-6 weeks and assists 8th graders with their upcoming transition into high school.
-Topics for this group include: importance of punctuality, goal setting for their freshman year, understanding the importance of meeting with their counselors, establishing a healthy support system of peers and mentors, balancing emotions and building resiliency skills.
-Group consists of 5-6 students.
+Crossing the Bridge-Transitioning to High School: This group of 5-6 students focuses on preparing for the transition from middle school to high school.
+Topics include: the importance of punctuality, freshman goal setting, self-esteem and respect, establishing a healthy support system of peers and mentors, and balancing emotions.

-Heartfulness: This group meets for 5-6 weeks and will center on resiliency tools, ability to focus and gratitude.
-Students will raise their social emotional learning skills.
-Tools include: mindfulness techniques and meditation exercises to calm the mind.
-Groups consists of 4-5 students.
+Heartfulness: This group of 4-5 students will center on resiliency tools, ability to focus, and gratitude.
+Students will raise their social-emotional learning skills.
+Tools include mindfulness techniques and meditation exercises to calm the mind.